 - Non-exercise Activity Thermogenesis is the energy you consume while doing all your daily activities, besides the intentional workout.

 - Physical activity is the amount of energy burned while performing workouts like cycling, gymming, running, jogging, or weight training.

-- Thermic Effect of Food is the energy that is required to maintain the physiological functions of digesting food.
+- The Thermic Effect of Food is the energy required to maintain the physiological functions of digesting food.

 So basically, you will have to keep a check and balance on your overall energy expenditure.
 You can’t just cut calories and expect to lose weight at a faster rate.
 Because by doing so, your body will try to maintain thermogenesis, and you will end up being sluggish rather than fit and healthy.

-Now the question that arises here is, why do we have to keep a check on our NEAT, and what is the difference between NEAT and physical activities?
+The question that arises here is, why do we have to keep a check on our NEAT, and what the difference between NEAT and physical activities is?

 There is no objection that physical exercises and workouts contribute to the fitness of people.
 However, certain other things are overlooked when it comes to losing weight — one being NEAT.